urbanjost/M_draw/README.md

 While you are there, you might want to generate a text version of the documentation as well:

-    # show all manpages as text
+    # show all man-pages as text
     env MANWIDTH=80 MANPATH=../man man --regex '.*' |col -b|tee man.txt

 ## NOTES